yagoml/backoffice/README.md

 # backoffice
-Prototype of a back-office.
-Made with *vue, vuex, typescript, sass, bootstrap, flexbox*, etc.
+Prototype of a back-office with data api integration.
+Made with: vue, vuex, typescript, sass, bootstrap, flexbox, etc.

 ## Project setup
 ```